Esylus/Coding-Standards/3_TestingStandards.md

 ## 4. Integration Testing

 * When combining two or more key modules together, integration tests should be written to ensure the modules all work fluidly together as a system.
 For example, an integration test could call a REST endpoint which calls a service which calls a test database to insert, then retrieve some information.
 If all the parts are working correctly, the integration test will pass.
 If any one of the modules is not configured properly, the test will fail and the developer will have to determine why.
+* Integration testing is typically performed by the development team or a closely related QA team.

 ### 4.1 Integration Testing Guidelines